techidaily/site-games-able/source/_posts/stepping-up-your-game-cs2-for-mac-devices.md

 ![CrossOver Download page requesting for email address, name and OS.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/crossover-download-page.jpg)

-1. Head over to the[CodeWeavers website](https://www.codeweavers.com/crossover/download) to download CrossOver.
+1. Head over to the [CodeWeavers website](https://www.codeweavers.com/crossover/download) to download CrossOver.
 You can use the 14-day trial to test it out before committing to a purchase ($74).
 2. Ensure your operating system is set to**macOS** , then provide your name and email address.
 Finally, click on**Download Trial Now** to initiate the download.
 3. To complete the installation, simply double-click the**crossover.zip** file you downloaded to extract the app.
-Subsequently, move the**CrossOver** app to[the Applications folder](https://www.makeuseof.com/applications-folder-mac/) .
+Subsequently, move the**CrossOver** app to [the Applications folder](https://www.makeuseof.com/applications-folder-mac/) .
 4. When you run the app for the first time, you'll come across a prompt asking you to buy or try CrossOver.
 For now, you can select the**Try Now** option.

 ![CrossOver Setup and Application files in a folder](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/crossover-setup-and-application.jpg)